 Table of Contents_

 If you have a Samsung Galaxy, Sprint is offering cracked screen repair services for just under $50, whether or not you have mobile phone insurance through them.
 Read on to find out more about cracked screen repair and whether your smartphone may be covered.
 On that note, you will also be interested in knowing about the top-rated smartphone insurance plans.
+If you don’t fully understand what insurance is, check out our article on what is mobile phone insurance.
+Then once you understand what insurance offers, you can read our article on is phone insurance worth it.

 Sprint generally offers deals on screen repair at store locations and online.
 This means they will repair a cracked screen on certain Samsung Galaxy Models for just $50, even if Sprint isn’t your carrier.
+Alternatively, if you have Verizon, you can read our Verizon insurance cracked screen guide.
+However, if you don’t have insurance and need to fix the screen yourself, we also have a guide on how to fix a cracked phone screen.

 You don’t have to have mobile phone insurance or even a Sprint contract.
 Eligible models include the Samsung Galaxy S8 and S9.
-For more specific model information you can look on the Sprint or T-Mobile pages or a local Sprint retail store.
+For more specific model information, you can look on the Sprint or T-Mobile pages or a local Sprint retail store.
 If your phone is covered, have a look at how to file a Sprint phone insurance claim.

 This Samsung phone screen fix deal from Sprint seems to be a rare loss leader in the mobile phone repair and insurance world.
 If you don’t have device protection or insurance through your cell carrier, credit card company, or a 3rd party, it could save you money.